Pycatchown/writeUps/FCSC2022/httpd/README.md

 Which leads us to 3 things that can go wrong with our inputs: The http parser, the base64 parser, and the authentication part.

 However, all those parts are executing in a sandbox environment.
 This sandbox is about a fork, were the code will be executed, and a heavy seccomp.
+A seccomp is a set of rules that allow, or deny, the use of specific syscalls.
 By using seccomp-tools, we notice the following rules:
 ```
  line  CODE  JT   JF      K
 =================================